Apple has introduced iPadOS -- a dedicated operating system for the

 that brings a host of new capabilities to its tablet.
-Announced Monday at the company's , iPadOS strengthens the iPad's productivity capabilities and nudges it closer to fulfilling its potential as a full-fledged laptop replacement.
+Announced Monday at the company's Worldwide Developers Conference, iPadOS strengthens the iPad's productivity capabilities and nudges it closer to fulfilling its potential as a full-fledged laptop replacement.

 and iPad, which sometimes required compromises.
 Now, the iPhone will move to iOS 13, also announced today, while the iPad will get its own operating system, allowing it to more fully inhabit its nature as a tablet.

 To that end, iPadOS includes a new Home screen layout, enhanced multitasking features and new user interface gestures for cutting, copying, pasting and undoing actions.
-In addition to a number of tablets a few exclusives: expanded Apple Pencil functionality, improved file management and a new version of Safari that will make for a more desktoplike Internet browsing experience., including a and a new floating keyboard, iPadOS gives the company's
+In addition to a number of new features that are also coming to iOS, including a system-wide dark mode and a new floating keyboard, iPadOS gives the company's

 WWDC 2019: A quick visual recap of Apple's Worldwide Developers Conference keynote

 CNET's Shara Tibken contributed to this story.